 Normally, capital gains are taxed either as short-term gains or long-term gains, depending on how long you owned the investment.
 Tax rates on short-term gains, those from investments you owned for less than a year, are considerably higher than the long-term rates.

 However, individual investors always report capital gains distributions from REITs as long-term gains, regardless of how long they've had money in the REIT.

 Return of capital

 Some dividends from a REIT are considered a return of your capital—meaning that you are getting some of your invested money back.
 These dividends aren't taxed at all, since it's just "your" money.
 However, these dividends reduce your cost basis in your REIT investment.
-The upshot of this is that when you sell your REIT shares, you will have a larger taxable capital gain.
-In other words, return of capital means no taxes now, but potentially a larger tax later.
+The upshot of this is that when you sell your REIT shares, you might have a larger taxable capital gain.
+In other words, return of capital means no tax now, but potentially more tax later.

 With TurboTax Live Full Service Premium, have a dedicated expert uncover every tax deduction and file your investment and self-employment taxes for you.
 Backed by our Full Service Guarantee.